Rumie/productSpecs/Rumie Learn.md

 **Who can access this platform?**

-In simple words, Anyone around the globe can access Rumie Learn from this URL https://learn.rumie.org
+Anyone around the globe can access Rumie Learn from this URL https://learn.rumie.org

 The user just needs to have access to Local Area Wireless Technology (Wi-Fi) to serve